flux-framework/rfc/spec_21.rst

   The job is in DEPEND, PRIORITY, or SCHED states.

 RUNNING
-  The job is in RUN or CLEANUP states.
+  The job is in RUN, OFFLINE, or CLEANUP states.

 ACTIVE
-  The job is in DEPEND, PRIORITY, SCHED, RUN, or CLEANUP states.
+  The job is in DEPEND, PRIORITY, SCHED, RUN, OFFLINE, or CLEANUP states.

 Exceptions